Intervention/docs/image/v3/modifying-images/animations.md

 all, this process can be [disabled beforehand in the Image Manager](/v3/basics/configuration-drivers) configuration to save resources.

+## Create Animations

+More information about the animation creation process can be found in the chapter about [instantiation](/v3/basics/instantiation#create-animations).

 ## Detect Animations
 ### Check the Current Image Instance for Animation